Frequently Asked Questions

-Here's what you can and can't expect from an ARC tutor:
+Here’s what you can and cannot expect from an ARC tutor:

 - Expect that your time working with a tutor will be an active experience.
 The tutor will work with you, not for you.
 You cannot drop off a paper or assignment and expect a tutor to do your work.

 - You can expect your tutor to know the basic concepts you are studying, but the tutor may not have been assigned the same books or had the same professor as you.
 You can expect, for instance, that your math tutor will be able to explain the quadratic equation, but you can’t expect that your writing tutor will have read the same essay that your particular instructor assigned.
 You cannot expect that your tutor will know the answer to every question.

 - The tutors can help you work through problems with your homework.
 The tutor will do a sample problem for you, explaining the steps that you should use in your own work, but the tutor will not do your actual homework problem.
 The tutor will guide you through the homework problem, prompting you what step comes next or when you’ve made a mistake, but the tutor will not do the problem for you.

 - The tutor may be able to explain a concept from your professor’s lecture if you have taken notes in class and marked that section of your notes.
 However, because the tutor has not been to your class, he or she cannot speculate as to what material the professor presented in the lecture.
 Even if the tutor has taken the same class with the same professor, he or she will not share past tests or notes with you.